surplex/repository-template/CONTRIBUTING.md

 You can put your feet up and wait for your pull request to be accepted ;)

 ## Questions
-If you have questions about one of our open-source project, then feel free to write an issue.
+If you have questions about one of our open-source projects, then feel free to write an issue.
 If this is a general question that doesn't relate to an open source project, then write us a mail at [github@surplex.com](mailto:github@surplex.com).